entanmo/etm/README.md

     }
   },
   "forging": {
-    "secret": [ ""//Fill in the personal secret in double quotes ],
+    "secret": [ ""// Fill in the personal secret in double quotes ],
     "access": {
       "whiteList": [